 Indigenous communities worldwide face loss of language and traditional knowledge.

 Foreign language media overload is only speeding-up this process.

 New media democratization allows new groups of people to have access to media tools that were initially exclusive to them.
 People can use media to recover language and indigenous traditional strengths, and transform these into contemporary strengths.

 IsumaTV is available to anyone with an Internet connection and a computer or mobile device.
 Unfortunately, most indigenous communities do not have sufficient internet bandwidth access, to view and upload multimedia, at full quality and speed.

 The IsumaTV Mediaplayer is designed to allow remote communities to participate equally in a world driven by media, in their own language and in the immediacy of our times.

 You can read more about the IsumaTV Mediaplayer technology here.

 IsumaTV is a project of Isuma Distribution International Inc., Canada's first media distribution company specializing in Inuit and Aboriginal films.
-IsumaTV was launched in January 2008 with programming from a coalition of independent producers and non-profit partners, including: Igloolik Isuma Productions, independent producers of The Fast Runner Trilogy of award-winning Inuit-language films: Atanarjuat The Fast Runner, The Journals of Knud Rasmussen, and Before Tomorrow; Nunavut Independent TV Network (NITV); Arnait Video Productions; Artcirq; imagineNATIVE Film+Media Arts Festival; Vtape; Native Communications Society of the NWT, producers of the historic TV series, Our Dene Elders; and other non-profit agencies.
+IsumaTV was launched in January 2008 with programming from a coalition of independent producers and non-profit partners, including: Igloolik Isuma Productions, (producers of the award-winning Inuit-language Fast Runner Trilogy: Atanarjuat The Fast Runner, The Journals of Knud Rasmussen, and Before Tomorrow); Nunavut Independent TV Network (NITV); Arnait Video Productions; Artcirq; ImagineNATIVE Film+Media Arts Festival; Vtape; Native Communications Society of the NWT (producers of the historic TV series Our Dene Elders); and other non-profit agencies.